Th3Tr00p3r/gSTED-sFCS/README.md

 #### <u>GUI</u>

-1. .ui files are created graphically via ''Qt Designer', then are compiled into .py files (e.g. `mainwindow.ui` compiles into `Ui__mainwindow.py`) which are just the translation of the graphical layout into PyQt5 code.
+1. `.ui` files are created graphically using Qt Designer, and are dynamically compiled into Python from within the `gui.py` module.

-2. These files are then imported into the `mainwindow.py` module, where the signals/slots (similar to callbacks) are coded as methods for the classes that are named after the windows (`MainWindow`, `SettingsWindow`, etc.).
+2. Signals/slots (similar to callbacks) are coded as methods for the classes that are named after the windows (`MainWindow`, `SettingsWindow`, etc.).

 3. Finally, when running the project (`gSTEDsFCS.py`), a `MainWindow()` object is instantiated and the window is shown on screen.